YukariMindGap/Nechronica_Redux/README.md

 You can also be a male Doll, since CDDA has no concept of profession restrinction.

 What's in this mod:
-4 new bionics.
+4 new bionics,
-1 new mutation category with dreams and mutagens/serums, along with 12 new mutations 1 new martial arts
+1 new mutation category with dreams and mutagens/serums, along with 12 new mutations, 1 new martial arts,
-6 new monsters
+6 new monsters,
-6 new jobs from the classes of nechronica (not position), along with 1 fanmade class 8 new clothes, including gothic lolita stuff
+6 new jobs from the classes of nechronica (not position), along with 1 fanmade class, 8 new clothes, including gothic lolita stuff, and
-8 new weapons
+8 new weapons.

 Why are you doing this:
 Okay, so there's the original Nechronica mod, a japanese mod about the tabletop game about zombie girls or something.